 Use GitHub liberally by setting up a repository.
 Your future self and future colleagues will appreciate comments on your queries and code.
 Make sure your commits appear in your Trello cards.
 It is even possible to integrate GitHub into Trello so that it handles permalinks for you.
 It's not important where things go.
 As your repository grows, you will have to tweak its organization.
 Committing everything and making sure the commits are linked to your work documentation are the two keys to success.

-6. Talk to the team about data
+6. Talk to the team

 Build time into your schedule to understand how different team members use data.
 Identifying the data sources they use and finding out if they are running reports is an easy way to start adding value and understanding the business.